 If you have been thinking this, I will be happy to point you in the right direction.
-My company, ClientsIO that specialized in lead generation for business brokers, has spent over $3 Million dollars in marketing in the business broker space generating leads for hundreds of brokers per year.
-We have tried every method there is to generate a quality lead.
-Here are the top 3 marketing channels for business brokers and how should approach each one.
+My company, ClientsIO, which specializes in lead generation for business brokers, has spent over $3 Million dollars in marketing in the business broker space generating leads for hundreds of brokers per year.
+I’ve seen what works, what doesn’t, and what you should absolutely avoid. to generate a quality lead.

 Cold Email Marketing